04 - File Permissions & Access Control

 • Basic permission tasks: 2-3 minutes including verification

-• Always verify: Use ls -l and getfacl to confirm settings
+• Always verify: Use ls -l and stat to confirm settings

 Pitfalls to Avoid